“He is happy and fully aware that happiness is his very nature and that he need not do anything, nor strive for anything to secure it.”

 – Nisargadatta Mahara

 We are all trying to be happy.
 But what is happiness?
-Everyday we make a new target that if I achieve this, I will be happy.
+Every day we make a new target that if I achieve this, I will be satisfied.
 So many people are striving so hard to have a happy retirement.
-Does it really happen?
+Does it happen?
 Or Is happiness an illusion only?
-As soon as we achieve a target, we create a new target for ourselves.
-This goes on and on and finally we take final breath without achieving this “Happiness”.
+As soon as we achieve a target, we create a new destination for ourselves.
+And this search of bliss goes on and, on and finally we take a final breath without achieving this “Happiness”.
 So I decided to find what is exactly happiness.
 Why it always keeps running away from us.
-Last week I decided to make a list of all the moments that made me happy and I still remember those moments.
+Last week I decided to make a list of all the moments that made me happy, and I still remember those moments.
 The outcome was so surprising that I thought of sharing with you all.
 So my list goes like this:

-- Once I was bed ridden for about a week because of my lower back pain.
-I was at home with my 7 years old daughter.
-She instructed me early in the morning, Don’t try to get up at all.
-I am in my room, just call me if you need anything.
-That sentence still sounds like music to me and brings smile on my face.
+- Once I was bedridden for about a week because of my lower back pain.
+I was at home with my seven years old daughter.
+She instructed me early in the morning.
+Don’t try to get up at all.
+I am in my room, call me if you need anything.
+That sentence still sounds like music to me and brings a smile on my face.

 - We once went to a local cafe to celebrate my older daughter’s birthday.
 She had turned 16.
-I asked the young waitress for a glass of chardonnay, she brought it but when I took the first sip, I told everybody that I think, she gave me sauvignon blanc instead of chardonnay.
-I tried to call the waitress but my daughter stopped me saying, Dad, the cafe is full and she looks too stressed out.
-Please just drink whatever it is.
+I asked the young waitress for a glass of chardonnay, she brought it, but when I took the first sip, I told everybody that I think, she gave me sauvignon blanc instead of chardonnay.
+I tried to call the waitress, but my daughter stopped me saying, Dad, the cafe is full, and she looks too stressed out.
+Please drink whatever it is.
 I was suddenly so surprised that when my little teenager became so responsible and mature!!
 I still remember her expression when she asked me assertively.

-- Once we took my daughter’s pet bunny Beethoven to a vet for something very minor.
+- Once we took my daughter’s pet bunny, Beethoven, to a vet for something very minor.
 Beethoven was to be given an injection.
-As soon as the vet put him on the table, he sensed that something is not right and suddenly he climbed all over me.
-I still remember my daughter screaming, Oh dad, he knows that you only may be his savior.
+As soon as the vet put him on the table, he sensed that something is not right, and suddenly he climbed all over me.
+I still remember my daughter screaming, Oh dad, and he knows that you only maybe his saviour.

 4. I am a big fan of Lego blocks.
 When my kids were little, I always asked them if they would love to have Lego on their birthdays?
-They always politely responded, "Not really dad”.
-I got a surprise of my life time when my grown up daughters combined to give a large Lego blocks set on my 50th birthday.
-I was so happy just to know how these guys remember something that happened 15 years back.
+They always politely responded, “No, dad”.
+I got a surprise of my life when my grown-up daughters combined to give large Lego blocks set on my 50th birthday.
+I was so happy to know how these guys remember something that happened 15 years back.

 6. I was always a camera conscious person.
-I made many videos but they were all made either by converting a slide show into a video or using “On Screen Recording”.
-One day, I decided, let what may happen but I will go in front of the camera and record the video using my web cam.
-And after many retakes, finally I made the video.
+I made many videos, but they were all made either by converting a slide show into a video or using “On-Screen Recording”.
+One day, I decided, let what may happen, but I will go in front of the camera and record the video using my webcam.
+And after many retakes, finally, I made the video.
 Guys, that process of overcoming my camera consciousness brought so much delight to me that I can’t express it here.
-When I look back the memory lane, I never remember what video brought maximum clicks or got many likes or generated dollars.
-But what brings smile on my face, is that my very first video that I recorded using web cam.
+When I look back at the memory lane, I never remember what video brought maximum clicks or got many likes or generated dollars.
+But what brings a smile on my face, is that the very first video that I recorded using a webcam.

-Finally, I will bring the most controversial issue of all time, Can money buy happiness?
+Finally, I will bring the most controversial issue of all time.
+Can money buy happiness?
 Thousands of words have been written on this.
-My experience about it has been quite unusual.
+My experience with it has been quite unusual.
 Well, 2016-2017 had been quite good years for me as far as finance is concerned, I did pretty well when I compare with the years before that.
 Did it make me happier?
-Well, just having dollars in the bank definitely doesn’t make you very happy but its indirect results are awesome and it creates such conditions that you always feel to be over the moon.
+Well, just having dollars in the bank doesn’t make you very happy, but its indirect results are fantastic, and it creates such conditions that you always feel to be over the moon.
 I remember one experience.
-We traveled to Queens Town for vacation and my daughters were discussing whether they should do paragliding or parasailing (anticipating that both of the adventures may not allowed by us).
-I very casually said, okay, let us go for parasailing today and if the weather permits, we will do paragliding tomorrow.
-They were literally stunned and their face expression was enough for me to trigger that feel good factor.
-Although my happiness was not a directly caused by money but money was indirectly responsible for that.
+We traveled to Queens Town for vacation, and my daughters were discussing whether they should do paragliding or parasailing (anticipating that both of the adventures may not be allowed by us).
+I very casually said, okay, let us go for parasailing today, and if the weather permits, we will do paragliding tomorrow.
+They were stunned, and their facial expression was enough for me to trigger that feel-good factor.
+Although my happiness was not directly caused by money, money was indirectly responsible for that.